Parents for Window Blind SafetyParents for Window Blind Safety

 Parents for Window Blind Safety, a national 501 C (3) non-profit organization, was founded in 2002 by Matt and Linda Kaiser.
 PFWBS current efforts include: support parents whose children have been seriously injured or killed by dangerous cords to edu...
 Read more

 Parents for Window Blind Safety, a national 501 C (3) non-profit organization, was founded in 2002 by Matt and Linda Kaiser.
-PFWBS current efforts include: support parents whose children have been seriously injured or killed by dangerous cords to educate consumers about the dangers of accessible window covering cords in homes daycare facilities, and military housing to help create safer window covering standards to drive innovation of safer products in the industry to test and review window coverings products for safety PFWBS has become the nation’s foremost advocacy group for the elimination of all window blind cord strangulation dangers.
+PFWBS current efforts include: support parents whose children have been seriously injured or killed by dangerous cords to educate consumers about the dangers of hazardous window covering cords in homes, daycare facilities, and military housing.
+PFWBS mission is: Educate the public To advocate for safer window covering safety standards To test and review window coverings products for safety

 **PFWBS needs Social Media Director Volunteer** Please see our Social Media Ad for more information.